 It is vegan-friendly, with various animal protection organizations and exquisite restaurants to enjoy vegan meals within the state.

 As for green spaces, Washington enjoys the presence of 12 national and state parks.
 These include parks like:

 - Olympic National Park

 - North Cascades Park, etc.

-It’s for these reasons and more that Washington had to feature on our list of best states for sustainable living.
+For these reasons and more, Washington had to feature on our list of best states for eco-friendly living.

 One of the reasons Colorado is an appealing choice for sustainable living is the availability of renewable energy sources.
 Despite the colder temperatures, the state is windy and gets plenty of sunshine all year.
 It enables the usage of wind and solar energy.